ids/cluster-builder/README.md

 * __VMware__ licensing has expired.
 It is always good to verify your VMware tools are functional before you begin.

 * __Python2/3__ transition issues.
-While cluster-builder is python3 ready, it still relies on the underly distro __ansible__, which at the present time is __python 2.7.5__ in CentOS7.
-Attempts to use __python3__ exclusively with Ansible at the present time are likely to result in issues during deployment.
+While cluster-builder is python3 ready, it still relies on the underlying distro __ansible__, which at the present time is __python 2.7.5__ in CentOS 7.6.
+Attempts to use __python3__ exclusively with Ansible are likely to result in issues during deployment and this is not currently supported.

 ### Cluster Definition Packages